 - In Sweden, self-sufficiency and autonomy are all.
 Any debt, be it emotional, a favor, or cash, is to be avoided at all costs.
 The Swedes don’t even like to owe a round of drinks.

 - Sweden is a humanitarian-based culture.
 Quality of life and environmental issues are highly valued.

 - The Swedes are proud, hardworking, and honest people.
 They are generous by nature.

 - Swedes like their personal space.
 It is best to stand a bit further apart during interactions and keep your body language and hand gestures to a minimum.
 Keep your emotions cool and calm.
-Swedes quiet by nature, so speak in a subdued tone of voice.
+Swedes are quiet by nature, so speak in a subdued tone.
 They don’t like flashiness or people who brag.

 - It is important to be prompt in Sweden.
 Being late reflects disrespect or lack of concern for others other than oneself.

-- Swedish dishes are made up of meat, seafood, dairy products, bread, vegetables, and fruits.
+- Swedish dishes include meat, seafood, dairy products, bread, vegetables, and fruits.
 They love their coffee and dairy.

-- Swedish meatballs are really a traditional dish of country.
+- Swedish meatballs are a traditional dish of the country.
 It is served with gravy, boiled potatoes, ad lingonberry jam.

 - You don’t take food home from restaurants in Sweden.

 - If you are lucky enough to be invited to someone’s home, it is expected to come bearing a gift.
 Flowers, liquor, wine, cake, or chocolates are appropriate gifts.
 You may also bring candy for the children.